 Software Interfaces

 The front end will contain information contained in a database.
-Animations and graphics displaying physics content will be created using animation software.
+Animations and graphics displaying physics content is to be implemented using animation software.

 Communication Interfaces

 UPOD will remain responsive across internet service providers.
 More detail to be added later with respect to Laurier network restrictions and accessible ports.